College of Nursing Self-Guided Tour

 -

-This lab imitates an adult or neonatal ICU, or a community setting.
-It’s set up like a high-intensity environment with advanced headwalls for air, suction and oxygen, along with basic facilities like cabinets, lights, a sink, toilet and curtains for privacy.
-It also has a Pyxis station for medicines and supplies.
-An observation room allows the instructor to observe student responses, operate the simulator and record the session.
+Simulates an adult or neonatal ICU, or a community setting.
+Designed to emulate a high-intensity environment, the lab features advanced headwalls for air, suction and oxygen, as well as cabinets, lighting, a sink, toilet and privacy curtains.
+A Pyxis station holds medications and supplies.
+An observation room allows instructors to observe students, operate the simulator and record the session.

 - 5. *The Robert White Memorial High Acuity Simulation Lab (Newton 272)